 Imagine that you and your therapist travel in the same social circles.
 You know that there is a patient confidentiality requirement that she has to follow.
-This is why you were surprised when a mutual friend started asking about situations that you had discussed solely with your therapist.
-The purpose of the confidentiality standard is to encourage open dialogue between patients and their doctors or therapists.
+You were surprised when a mutual friend started asking about situations that you had discussed solely with your therapist.
+The purpose of the doctor confidentiality standard is to encourage open dialogue between patients and their doctors or therapists.

 A violation of the doctor-patient confidentiality relationship is a form of malpractice.
 This means that you can take legal action against your doctor for sharing personal information without your permission.
 An attorney in the Portland area with medical malpractice experience can help you pursue a claim against your doctor.
 Read further for more information on doctor-patient confidentiality.

 The confidentiality requirement exists so that you do not have to be concerned that your doctor will talk with other people about your condition or treatment.
 You should feel safe speaking with your doctor about all aspects of your situation to get the best care possible.
 This is why the doctor can only disclose the details of your care if she or he has your express permission.
 There are certain exceptions to this rule.
 For example, your doctor can disclose your treatment to your insurance provider.